alexisvincent/systemjs-hmr/README.md

 # SystemJS HMR
-Hot module replacement primatives for SystemJS
+Hot module replacement primatives for SystemJS.

 SystemJS HMR currently extends SystemJS with a ```System.reload``` function and proposes a new `unload` loader plugin hook.